ewfx/gaied-binary-brains/README.md

 Acheived:
-=> we have come up with an API wchi Accepts email in different formats (.pdf/.doc/.eml) along with attachments (.pdf/.doc) as  an input and returns "JSON" having classification details such as request type/ sub request type/ confidence score/ urgency/ key word identification details information as parameters
+=> we have come up with an API wchi Accepts email in different formats (.pdf/.doc/.eml) along with attachments (.pdf/.doc) as  an input and returns "JSON" having classification details such as
+   -request type
+   -sub request type
+   -confidence score
+   -urgency
+   -keyPhrases
+  details  as attributes

+=> with the results we can determine
+   -improtance of email using "urgency" attribute -classify email based on "request type" and "sub request type" -can create "service reqeust" ticket based on "confidence score"

+=>we can enhance requesttype and sub request type in future through configuration provided.

+Limitations:
+scope for scaling it to "service reqeuest generation tool" ingegration to create tickets.

 ## 🛠️ How We Built It

+step 1: API will take the input file ( .docx/.pdf/.txt/.eml) ( email_Doc_triage.py)
+step 2: Data preprocessing
+         -Cleans and preprocesses email text for better model performance -part of performing  data preprocessing we are doing cleaning of text ( predictor.py) and lemmetization(preproocess.py) using nltk step 3: connect to LLAMA3  api using together API platform and perform email classification by -reading content from uploaded file (.eml/.pdf/.docx/.txt)
+         -along with attachment (.pdf/.docx/.txt)